ankur-mali/AI-ML-Mastery-Handbook/README.md

 > **ANKUR MALI**, "Comprehensive AI, ML & Deep Learning Compendium," GitHub repository, 2025.

 ---
+⚠️ Disclaimer

+This notebook and accompanying code are provided for educational and demonstration purposes only.
+While every effort has been made to ensure the accuracy and reliability of the content, the authors make no warranties about its suitability for any purpose.
+Use, modification, and distribution of this material are at your own risk.
 ## 🔍 SEO & Keywords

 **Keywords**: Jupyter Notebook, Data Visualization, Gapminder, Deep Learning, Neural Networks, NLP, Transformers, Zero-Shot Classification, Embeddings, Clustering, AI, Machine Learning, Python